Characteristics of Shakespearean Tragedy

 Shakespearian tragedies do not follow three unities.
 Aristotle proposed the three unities: unity of place, unity of time, and unity of action.
-According to Aristotle, firstly, a tragedy must take place in a single location, for example a city square or a house but actions in Shakespearean tragedies are on various places.
-One scene is at one place and second scene may be in another city.
-Secondly it would happen during the course of one day but his plays are lengthy and do not follow unity of time.
+According to Aristotle, first, a tragedy must take place in a single location, for example, a city square or a house but actions in Shakespearean tragedies are on various places.
+One scene is at one place and the second scene may be in another city.
+Secondly, it would happen during one day but his plays are lengthy and do not follow the unity of time.
 Lastly, a tragedy would be a single story, without sub- plots or sub-sub-plots but Shakespeare has sufficient number of sub-plots in his tragedies.
 So in this way Shakespearean play do not follow Aristotle’s three unities.
 Compared with these set patterns by Aristotle, Shakespeare’s tragedy is a more relaxed genre.

 Supernatural Elements and Chance Happening in Shakespearean Tragedies

-There are some other external factors, apart from the fatal flaw of protagonist, in Shakespearean plays that are responsible for the tragic fall of protagonist.
-The use of supernatural machinery and chance happening are the external factors who contribute in tragic fall.
-These factors play role in shaping destiny of characters.
+There are some other external factors, apart from the fatal flaw of protagonist, in Shakespearean plays that handle the tragic fall of protagonist.
+Using supernatural machinery and chance happening are the external factors who contribute in tragic fall.
+These factors play a role in shaping destiny of characters.
 Shakespeare used supernatural elements like three witches in Macbeth and ghost in Hamlet.
 These elements prompt the hero to do irrational and heinous offence in the play that causes his tragic fall.
-In similar way, the use of handkerchief in Othello became cause of chance happening which made him more jealous and extreme jealousy became cause of his fall.
-Although these factors contribute a lot but basically it is his own character which causes hero’s fall.
+In a similar way, the use of handkerchief in Othello became the cause of chance happening which made him more jealous and extreme jealousy became the cause of his fall.
+Although these factors contribute a lot but it is his own character which causes hero’s fall.

-Shakespearean plays usually consist of five acts, corresponding to different scenes in each act.
+Shakespearean plays usually comprise five acts, corresponding to different scenes in each act.
 Act one includes exposition, outlines the situation, begins the action and introduces the main characters.
-Act two continues the action towards further development, and introduces complications in the plot.
-Act three is comprised of climax of the plot, brings everything to a head.
+Act two continues the action towards further development and introduces complications in the plot.
+Act three comprises climax of the plot, brings everything to a head.
 A change of direction occurs in this act and audience realizes the sin or folly committed by protagonist that leads him towards sufferings.
 Act four includes further developments of act three leading inevitably to final act.
-Act five includes final outcome and revelation that ends with tragic death of hero.
+Act five includes outcome and revelation that ends with the tragic death of a hero.

 Moral Values and Poetic Justice